LiskArchive/lisk-legacy-docs/examples.md

 const app = new Application(genesisBlockDevnet, configDevnet); // create the application instance

-app.registerTransaction(10, HelloTransaction); // register the 'HelloTransaction'
+app.registerTransaction(HelloTransaction); // register the 'HelloTransaction'

 // the code block below starts the application and doesn't need to be changed